 - Frequent doctor visits.
 If you had medical conditions unrelated to the accident that caused you to go to your doctor frequently, the insurance adjuster might claim that you were already in a fragile medical state, and this was part of the reason you were injured in the accident.

 If you are being pressured to sign a medical release, contact an experienced car accident attorney before doing so.
-Fill out our online form to schedule a free, no-obligation consultation, so we can explain your legal options and review any medical authorization you are being asked to sign.
+Contact us online or call us directly at 866.299.0558 to schedule a free, no-obligation consultation, so we can explain your legal options and review any medical authorization you are being asked to sign.